neow3j/neow3j-docs/docs/neo-n3/dapp_development/wallets_and_accounts.md

         .name("NewName");
 ```

-> **Note**: When reading the wallet from a NEP-6 wallet file the private keys of the contained accounts will be
+> **Note:** When reading the wallet from a NEP-6 wallet file the private keys of the contained accounts will be
 > encrypted until you call `decryptAllAccounts(String password)` on the wallet.
 An encrypted account cannot be used for
 > signing transactions.